-The determination to send African migrants back as seen in Spain's actions has not deterred the migrants, as there are reports that African migrants still cross at Ceuta, "hidden under cars".
-16 Due to the rigid border controls at Ceuta, some African migrants have attempted to use the Canary Islands to cross over to Europe, which has attracted "police raids around El Aaiún in Western Sahara, where people attempt to cross.
+The determination to send African migrants back as seen in Spain's actions has not deterred the migrants, as there are reports that African migrants still cross at Ceuta, "hidden under cars"[11].
+Due to the rigid border controls at Ceuta, some African migrants have attempted to use the Canary Islands to cross-over to Europe, which has attracted "police raids around El Aaiún in Western Sahara, where people attempt to cross.
 Many of those arrested were taken by bus to Rabat".
-Despite this, other African migrants still managed to cross to Europe, for instance, between the 6th and 7th of December 2015.
-A significant number of African migrants crossed the Strait, amid claims that on 8 December 2015 "Moroccan coastguard recovered the bodies of 11 people whose boat capsized".
-17
+Despite this, other African migrants still managed to cross to Europe, for instance, between the 6 and 7 December 2015.
+A significant number of African migrants crossed the Strait, amid claims that on 8 December 2015 "Moroccan coastguard recovered the bodies of 11 people whose boat capsized"[12].

 At Ceuta, there are many tales of African immigrants attempting to cross into Europe.
-Some succeed such as those who successfully reached Ceuta by boat on the 19th December 2015.
-18 Some pushed back as suggested by the case of deportations to Tiznit in southern Morocco, which have 'become the norm'.
-19 Some are injured by barbed wire or die as illustrated by the case of drownings.
-Actually, international humanitarian Non-Governmental Organizations (NGOs) such as the UNHCR (2015) reported that 2014 had seen the highest level of worldwide displacement of people ever since records began.
-The year after (2015) worsened, while the situation had not changed, but expected to worsen even farther, at the beginning of 2016.
-20 Yet others suffer unimaginable conditions and atrocious treatments.
-21 Regarding, treatment or ill treatment of African migrants, one report captured it
+Some succeed such as those who successfully reached Ceuta by boat on the 19th December 2015[13].
+Some were pushed back as suggested by the case of deportations to Tiznit in Southern Morocco, which have "become the norm"[14].
+Some are injured by barbed wire or die as illustrated by the case of drownings.
+Actually, international humanitarian non-governmental organisations such as the UNHCR (2015) reported that 2014 had seen the highest level of worldwide displacement of people ever since records began.
+The year after (2015) worsened, while the situation had not changed, but expected to worsen even farther, at the beginning of 2016[15].
+Yet others suffer unimaginable conditions and atrocious treatments[16].
+Regarding, treatment or ill treatment of African migrants, one report captured it thus: "Routine of persecution the unbearable conditions of sub-Saharan migrants in the north of Morocco".
+This report shows that: